 During divorce proceedings, it’s crucial to maintain strict boundaries regarding personal privacy and confidentiality.
 In New York, as in many other jurisdictions, accessing your spouse’s mail without consent can lead to legal repercussions.
 Under federal law, specifically the 18 U.S. Code § 1702, it is illegal to open, conceal, or destroy another person’s mail.
 This statute remains applicable regardless of marital status, and violating it can result in serious penalties, including fines and imprisonment.

-In the context of a divorce, privacy takes on heightened significance.
+When it comes to divorce, privacy takes on heightened significance.
 Both parties are entitled to privacy rights, which means that accessing your spouse’s personal correspondence is not only disrespectful but also unlawful.
 Divorce proceedings require a level of transparency regarding financial and other relevant matters; however, this does not extend to personal communications that are not pertinent to the case.

 To safeguard personal privacy: